AmithBV0606/Django-Rest-Framework/README.md

 ### Filtering :

+- To filter the data in the database according to certain fields and look ups.

 - The root QuerySet provided by the Manager describes all objects in the database table.
 Usually, though, you'll need to select only a subset of the complete set of objects.

 - The default behavior of REST framework's generic list views is to return the entire queryset for a model manager.
 Often you will want your API to restrict the items that are returned by the queryset.